shina07/cs374_HCI/DP7/report.md

 >
 > [youtube link](https://www.youtube.com/watch?v=qLfDViR6CWM) of screen captures video during the testing
 >
+> P1 tested our service while doing 1.
+Incline Bench Press; 2.
+Incline Flys; 3.
+Incline Press.
+>
-> He is the current president of KAIST fitness club, LINE.
-At first glance, you might think that he is not likely to be fit to our target user population since our team put more weight on exercise beginners rather than experts.
+> He is current president of KAIST fitness club, namely, LINE.
+At first glance, you might think that he is not likely to be fit to our target user population since our team put more focus on exercise beginners rather than experts.
 But before considering whether user is a novice or not, we are targeting users who want to keep their exercises recorded and users who want to conduct their exercise more systematically.
-In that point of view, he is the apt person who we are looking for.
-He takes exercise, 3 hours everyday, never missed any of his body parts. and also writes down what he does although he has already become an expert.
-Moreover, he is training new members in fitness club which allows him to concern more about exercise beginners.
+In that point of view, Junhwan is the apt person who we are looking for.
+He takes exercise, 3 hours everyday, never missed any of his body parts and also writes down what he does, although he has already become an exercise expert.
+Moreover, he provides training for new members in fitness club which allows him to concern more about exercise beginners.
 Most importantly, he is the one who checks every club member’s weekly workout notes.
 Therefore he understands how annoying the recording is, and agrees that our service really is of utility value.

 #### Summary description

 Frankly, the time when we first contacted Junhwan and until the last minute before the actual testing, he didn’t look happy at all.
 When we asked, ‘Aren’t we disrupting you?’, he responded bluntly, ‘Yes, you are, a bit’.
 However, after conducting prepared tasks while doing an actual exercise, he expressed his idea actively, with his face flushed with excitement.
 Since he was our very first tester to be tested while doing user’s actual workout, and was murmuring in a rather brusque tone, we were indeed nervous at the beginning.
 However, we relieved after he showed a bright face, saying, “Overall, really nice”.
 In one sentence, he told us that our service seemed complicated than he thought but it will be good enough if the user get used to it.
+As we expected, he set up all sets with weight and reps for an exercise he was going to do, and modifies reps only a bit after done.

 #### Observations